 First, the wording of the Regulation imposes no limitation in regard to the person who may benefit from the right of access (at ).

-Second, the Regulation aims to create ‘a judicial area based on the principle of mutual recognition of judicial decisions through the establishment of rules governing jurisdiction and the recognition and enforcement of judgments in matters of parental responsibility.’ (at ).
-Not only does the objective cover all decisions on parental responsibility (at ), according to recital 5, but the ‘decisions on visiting rights are also identified as a priority’, according to recital 2.
+Second, the Regulation aims to create ‘a judicial area based on the principle of mutual recognition of judicial decisions through the establishment of rules governing jurisdiction and the recognition and enforcement of judgments in matters of parental responsibility’ (at ).
+Not only does the objective cover all decisions on parental responsibility, according to recital 5 (at ), but the ‘decisions on visiting rights are also identified as a priority’, according to recital 2.
 The CJEU bases the interpretation of the recitals on the Commission working document on mutual recognition of decisions on parental responsibility COM(2001) 166 final of 27 March 2001.
-There, the EU legislature would have made an explicit choice not to impose restrictions on the persons who may exercise parental responsibility. (at ).
+There, the EU legislature made an explicit choice not to impose restrictions on the persons who may exercise parental responsibility (at ).

-Third, the CJEU notes the risk of irreconcilable decisions from various Member States, pointed out by the Advocate General.
-If the right of access of grandparents would fall outside the scope of Brussel II bis, the ‘questions relating to those rights could be determined not only by the court designated in accordance with Regulation No 2201/2003 but also by other courts which might consider themselves to have jurisdiction on the basis of private international law.’ (at ).
+Third, the CJEU notes the risk of irreconcilable decisions (or conflicting measures relating to parental responsibility) from various Member States, pointed out by the Advocate General.
+If the right of access of grandparents falls outside the scope of Brussel II bis, the questions relating to those rights could be determined not only by the court designated in accordance with Brussel II bis, but also by other courts which might consider themselves competent on the basis of their own national rules of private international law (at ).
 ‘As observed by the Advocate General in point 56 of his Opinion, the granting of rights of access to a person other than the parents could interfere with the rights and duties of those parents, namely, in the present case, the father’s rights of custody and the mother’s rights of access.
 Consequently, it is important, in order to avoid the adoption of conflicting measures and in the best interests of the child, that the same court — that is to say, as a rule, the court of the child’s habitual residence — should rule on rights of access’ (at ).